-Another contender is an earlier figure, St Helen, mother of Constantine (born c.250 to died c.
+Another contender is an earlier figure, St Helena, mother of Constantine (born c.250 to died c.
 330 AD).
-St Helen’s son became Constantine the Great, who is said to have ordered the repair of roads in Britain.
-There are also traditions that St Helen was the daughter of King Coel of Colchester or elsewhere in Britain.
-However, most historians take the view that St Helen never set foot in Britain.
+St Helena’s son became Constantine the Great, who is said to have ordered the repair of roads in Britain.
+There are also traditions that St Helena or Helen was the daughter of King Coel of Colchester or elsewhere in Britain.
+However, most historians take the view that St Helena never set foot in Britain.

 There are also mythological Helen and Elen figures to consider.
 In particular, there is a goddess or elemental spirit known as Elen, who is said to have ruled over the energies of nature and was revered by Celtic and Germanic tribes in northern Europe.
 She was envisaged as a protector of sacred paths and goddess of the sunset.
 Caroline Wise, editor of the book Finding Elen, refers to her as Elen of the Ways, and portrays her as an antlered goddess associated with deer, particularly the reindeer.
 Another author, the aptly named Elen Sentier, associates her with Palaeolithic hunter-gatherers who followed the reindeer along their migration routes and based their culture and their shamanic practices around the reindeer.
 At one time reindeer would have lived in Britain and most of Europe.